cf-control/cf-control/README.md

-                     the configuration of the apps of your cf instance. space-developers  Print the differences between the space-developers given in the yaml file and the configuration of the space-developers of your cf instance.
+                     the configuration of the apps of your cf instance. space-developers  Print the differences between the space-developers given in the yaml file and the configuration of the space-developers of your cf instance. services          Print the differences between the services given in the yaml file and the configuration of the services of your cf instance.
    ```

 ##### [PARAMS]